I was chatting with Andrew Loh recently about how to better engage middle-ground Singaporeans on sociopolitical issues.

-I still stand by the points I made today.
-However, I definitely agree that the way in which I expressed my opinions, could have been more sensitive.
+I feel deeply apologetic that my insensitivity caused hurt to others.
+And, I definitely agree that the way in which I expressed my opinions, could have been more sensitive.

 Over time, I realized I was simply being in my own echo-chamber, talking to those who already agreed with me.
 However, I was alienating those who may not share the same viewpoints as I did or those who have not formed much of a view about local politics, rather than engaging them.
 Yet, this was the very group which required engagement the most.

 From there, I spoke with some friends who gave me feedback on how I could improve myself.
 Here is what I’ve done:

 1) I try to acknowledge their points first and to find a common ground